tlynn/virtualenv-guide/README.md

 If this is a risk for you, you should follow these instructions within a more secure environment, such as a separate user account or a separate machine.

+If you trust your operating system to enforce security boundaries and have administrative privileges, you may alternatively use your system's package manager to install Python packages system-wide rather than using virtualenv.

 Get `python`
 ------------